You've been looking

 What to Expect on Sundays

-10:30 AM The worship service begins (masking is optional).
+10:30 AM The worship service begins.
+Masking is welcome and optional.

-For the summer, the nursery space is open for family use for children ages 2 and under (listening devices are available for parents), and religious education classes are open for children ages 3 – rising 5th grade, with the children starting out in the sanctuary.
+Children and youth begin in the sanctuary.
+Religious education classes are open for children ages 3 – high school.
 If this is your first Sunday in RE at All Souls ~or~ your child/children are in preschool, kindergarten, or first grade, please escort your child to their classroom and sign them in with their RE volunteer team when the time comes.
 Learn more about Children and Youth Religious Education.

 11:45 AM (or shortly after worship ends)

-• In-Person Fellowship and Coffee Hour.
-Join us in Pierce Hall after worship ends to catch up in-person with other members of the congregation.
-New to All Souls?
-Welcome!
-Please use a red mug/cup and look for the Welcoming Corner.
+- In-Person Fellowship and Coffee Hour.
+Join us after worship ends to visit with other members of the congregation.

 Looking for a Worship Service?